-- Students completing all degree requirements in May. - Students who previously completed their associate or bachelor degree in August or December. - Students who will complete their degree by August requiring no more than 8 credits to complete. - Be in good financial standing with Centenary University. - Be in good academic standing.
+- Students completing all degree requirements in May. - Students who previously completed their associate or bachelor degree in January. - Students who will complete their degree requirements by September with no more than 8 credits to be completed over the summer. - Be in good financial standing with Centenary University. - Be in good academic standing.
 Undergraduate students must have an overall minimum cumulative grade point average of 2.000 and GPA in the major courses must be 2.000 or better.